 Surrounding yourself with similar people with whom it’s easy to work would also be a mistake in the long term: like in permaculture, multiplying a wide variety of species is precisely what distinguishes it from intensive monoculture, where the drop in yield due to the cultivation of a single plant is compensated for by the cultivated surface.
 Through the harmony created between the different species, the whole is greater than the mere sum of its individual parts, since conflict gives rise to the possibility of growth by overcoming an obstacle, for example by creating innovation in the search for solutions and change.
 Without divergence of opinion, there is no opportunity to explore new horizons, and the organization stagnates.
 It’s up to leaders to create an environment in which everyone can speak out, act and decide, in complete serenity and safety.

-These leaders, aware of their strengths and vulnerabilities, connected to their purpose and values, capable of transmitting this purpose to their teams, of creating ecosystems where each talent brings their individual strengths while feeling safe, and who don’t forget to also apply this benevolence to themselves, are what we call “Generative Leaders“.
+These leaders, aware of their strengths and vulnerabilities, connected to their purpose and values, capable of transmitting this purpose to their teams and of creating ecosystems where each talent brings their individual strengths while feeling safe, who don’t forget to also apply this benevolence to themselves, are what we call “Generative Leaders“.
 Leaders who are at the service of harmony and regeneration of ecosystems – that benefits everyone within.